facundoolano/feedi/README.md

 ### Feed parsing

-The app works by [periodically](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/config/default.py#L12) fetching items from different feed sources (RSS/Atom, Mastodon toots and notifications, custom scrapers) and adjusting them to an [Entry db model](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/models.py#L107) which more or less matches what we expect to display in the front end.
+The app works by [periodically](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/config/default.py#L12) fetching items from different feed sources (RSS/Atom, custom scrapers) and adjusting them to an [Entry db model](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/models.py#L107) which more or less matches what we expect to display in the front end.

 #### RSS/Atom feeds